sethmo2/sp25_ece445_lab_notebook/notebooks/Aashish/README.md

 THe ESP32 upon closer debugging, started spamming this message - which is why it was not working for a large portion of the time.
 We suspect that it was our 6.4V battery source used for a breakout board that was only designed to step down 5V for the ESP 32's target voltage of 3.3V.
 I realized that running too much voltage or current into my ESP32 likely fried either its tiny external flash chip or its onboard 3.3 V regulator.
 Those flash cells are delicate—one rogue spike can scramble entire sectors so the CPU ends up reading garbage.
 Or if the little LDO regulator overheats or latches up under a heavy draw, it can’t hold a steady 3.3 V and the resulting brown‑outs quietly corrupt RAM or flash writes mid‑operation.
 In both scenarios, bad data leads to invalid instructions and the repeated crashes we were wrestling with.

-## April 29 2025 - Post Demo <a name="entry17"></a>
+## April 29, 2025 – Post Demo <a name="entry17"></a>
-Exchanged the ESP32 with a new one and added an appropriate 5V power source, and it started functioning perfectly!
-Slightly frustrated because of what happened before the demo, but not the end of the world - got it working for the Extra Credit video.
-Was very fulfilling to work on this project and happy with my experience in the class.
+After the stressful events during the demo, we swapped out the corrupted ESP32 chip with a brand new one and made sure to use a regulated 5V power source to avoid any overvoltage issues.
+Thankfully, this solved all the problems we had been facing — the new setup worked flawlessly.
+While it was frustrating to deal with a critical failure so close to the finish line, we were relieved to get everything functioning in time for our extra credit video submission.
+In the end, despite the setbacks, it felt incredibly rewarding to see the system up and running.
+I’m proud of the resilience and problem-solving our team showed, and I’m genuinely happy with everything I learned and accomplished through this project.

-## April 30 2025 – Final Report Outline <a name="entry18"></a>
+## April 30, 2025 – Final Report Outline <a name="entry18"></a>

-Drafted the overall structure of the final report: outlined Introduction, Methods, Results, Discussion, and Conclusion sections.
-Collected all schematics and block diagrams into one folder, and started writing the Introduction with project motivation and scope.
+I spent time outlining the full structure of our final report today.
+I divided the document into five main sections — Introduction, Methods, Results, Discussion, and Conclusion — to clearly tell the story of our design process and implementation.
+I also began gathering all relevant figures, schematics, and diagrams into a centralized folder so that they could be easily inserted into the appropriate sections.
+The Introduction draft is underway, where I started writing about the motivation behind the project, its intended impact, and the scope of our solution.

-## May 3 2025 – Results & Discussion Draft <a name="entry19"></a>
+## May 3, 2025 – Results & Discussion Draft <a name="entry19"></a>

-Completed the Results section: summarized sensor calibration data, motor torque tests, and Bluetooth connectivity logs.
-Began the Discussion subsection by interpreting the performance metrics and noting limitations encountered with the MPU‑6050 readings.
+I finished writing the Results section today, compiling all of our test data and system performance insights.
+This included sensor calibration results for the IMU, measurements from motor torque testing, and logs of Bluetooth connectivity and stability.
+Afterward, I began drafting the Discussion section, where I analyzed the meaning of our data and highlighted both the strengths and shortcomings of our design.
+One recurring challenge I noted was the noise and instability in MPU‑6050 readings, which affected motion accuracy.
+This section is shaping up to be a good reflection of what worked well and what we’d want to improve.

-## May 6 2025 – Conclusion & Revision <a name="entry20"></a>
+## May 6, 2025 – Final Presentation with Conclusion & Revision <a name="entry20"></a>

-Wrote the Conclusion: reflected on design successes, key learnings, and potential future improvements (e.g., integrating a higher‑torque motor).
-Performed a comprehensive proofread, standardized figure captions, and ensured all citations were formatted correctly.
+We had our Presentation today and it went really well.
+We all did a great job presenting our product and I couldn't be any happier for the team today.
+Additionally, I wrote the Conclusion for our final report.
+I reflected on the technical milestones we achieved, the design challenges we overcame, and the teamwork that helped push the project to completion.
+I made sure to mention lessons learned from working with microcontrollers, sensors, and PCB design, and suggested future enhancements like using a stronger motor or refining our physical attachment system.
+I also did a complete revision pass across the document — proofreading for clarity and grammar, standardizing the formatting of all figures and captions, and double-checking our references and citations for correctness.

-## May 7 2025 – Final Touches <a name="entry21"></a>
+## May 7, 2025 – Final Touches <a name="entry21"></a>

-Added the Abstract and Executive Summary.
-Checked all formatting against the report template, updated table of contents, and inserted page numbers.
-Exported the document to PDF for submission.
+We’re nearly done!
+I wrapped up the remaining pieces of the report today by adding both the Abstract and the Executive Summary.
+Then, I carefully reviewed the entire document to ensure it adhered to the official report template.
+This included updating the table of contents, checking all section headers, and inserting correct page numbers.
+Once everything looked clean and polished, I exported the final version to PDF.
+It was satisfying to see all of our hard work laid out in one cohesive document, ready for submission.

-## May 8 2025 – Lab Check‑Out & Wrap‑Up <a name="entry22"></a>
+May 8, 2025 – Lab Check-Out & Wrap-Up <a name="entry22"></a>

-Completed lab check‑out procedures: cleaned and organized one lab desk, filled out the ICES feedback form, and returned the mini‑USB programmer to the equipment cabinet.
-Celebrated the end of the semester’s lab work!
+We officially closed the chapter on this project today.
+I completed all the required lab check-out steps: organized and cleaned our lab desk, returned the mini-USB programmer to the equipment cabinet, and submitted the ICES feedback form.
+It was a reflective moment — the culmination of months of hard work, trial and error, and creative problem-solving.
+I'm walking away from this experience with a deeper understanding of embedded systems, hardware debugging, and team collaboration.
+Proud of what we built and the growth we had along the way.